wstrm/elvisp/README.md

 * Success: 1

 ###Send
-Data that is sent should be formated as JSON, and contain password for authorization to the server, and a pubkey for the registration.
+Data that is sent should be formated as JSON, and contain a password for authorization to the server, and a pubkey for the registration (also used as an user name).
 The misc field is optional, but can contain any string.
 ```
 {
   "password": "examplePassword",